henrivain/henrivain/README.md

 Alhough coding was very hard at first, it grew to a nearly daily habit for me.
 I started my programming career with python but quickly switched to C#.
 I found C#'s strongly typing very powerful and haven't switched away from C# after that.

-I thrive to improve myself every day and try to find the best recorces to learn the best practises.
+I strive to improve myself every day and try to find the best recorces to learn the best practises.
 Trial and error has been a big part of my learning curve.
 Sometimes different coding styles seem great at first, but after trying them you see the pros and cons clearer.
 I think it's sometimes better to learn the hard way than someone just telling the right answer.

 I am currently studying computer science at the University of Tampere.
 University will certainly give me even broader perspective on computer science.
 I have also chosen to study mathematics as my minor, because a lot of the programming topics are based on mathematical concepts.